By Jake Sherman

 Prior to 1967, many promising studies showed the effectiveness of psychedelics in treating psychiatric disorders.
 This research was effectively halted when drugs such as LSD and psilocybin were listed as Schedule I substances.
 The decades-old classification describes them as having “no accepted medical use and the greatest potential for harm.”
 Ironically, this same categorization also makes it nearly impossible for researchers to obtain the compounds and prove otherwise.

-Oregon recently passed Measure 109, which will make it legal to use psilocybin for mental health treatment in supervised settings.
+Oregon recently passed Measure 109, which will make it legal to use psilocybin (and things such as magic mushroom tea) for mental health treatment in supervised settings.
 And the FDA gave MDMA and psilocybin a Breakthrough Therapy Designation, which can expedite clinical trials.

 Still, federal legislation remains largely the same.
 Therapeutic substances remain federally banned even in Oregon.
 And countries around the world continue to follow America’s example in upholding their own bans.
 In the UK, for example, hospitals must hold a costly license to even possess a Schedule I substance.
 Only a handful of facilities have even made the effort.